cmcahoon/validate-js-express/README.md

 ### Basic Validation
 All of validate.js functionality is present.
 You can access any of its validation functions as specified in their [documentation](http://validatejs.org/).
-You simply need to require this package instead of validate.js to have access to the extensions.

 Example:
 ```javascript